 Will Freyschlag – Community Life Director

 I was born and raised in Colorado, and I grew up attending PEPC with my parents and two sisters.
-I had a blast in high school and middle school youth group with Gary McCusker and our small group leaders.
-Gary’s leadership and model of loving and serving students played a huge part in my passion for volunteering with youth.
+I came up through high school and middle school youth group under the leadership of Gary McCusker and godly small group leaders.
+Gary’s leadership and model of serving students played a huge part in my passion for volunteering with youth.
 While attending Colorado State University I volunteered with YoungLife and was involved with the Navigators.
-I graduated in Landscape Architecture and worked for a few years in residential landscape design while continuing to serve on a YoungLife team in South Aurora.
+I graduated with a BS in Landscape Architecture and worked for a few years in residential landscape design while continuing to serve on a YoungLife team in South Aurora.
 I found so much joy in working with students that when the opportunity arose to join the PEPC staff, I jumped at it.
-When I first started as an intern, I worked part time for a PEPC family at their farm taking care of their horses.
-It was a great combination—working outside and with horses in the morning and then hanging out with students in the afternoon—and I am very thankful for their support.
-In the summer of 2012 I was able to come on full time staff and our staff and the leadership team has been such a blessing.
-I am excited to begin a new stage of my time at PEPC under this title of Community Life Director–facilitating the development and growth of our Men’s, Women’s, and Home Fellowship Group ministries.
-I met my wife Brittany at PEPC youth group in 7th grade and we started dating in HS for a couple years.
-We broke up when we went to CSU, but after a few years, God crossed our paths again and we got married in the fall of 2009.
-We have one daughter, Emerson, who is just a year old, and we also have a red lab named Oakley.
-We love traveling around our beautiful state and I also enjoy playing golf, hunting, skiing, and leather crafting.
+After serving in Student Ministries for 4 years I transitioned to the role of Community Life Director–facilitating the development and growth of our Men’s, Women’s, and Home Fellowship Group ministries.
+My wife, Brittany, and I have a daughter, Emerson (4), a son, Griff (2), and a red lab named Oakley.
+We love traveling around our beautiful state and I enjoy playing golf, hunting, skiing, and leather crafting.
 One of my favorite verses is 1 Peter 5:6-7: “Humble yourselves, therefore, under the mighty hand of God, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you.”